Ohio’s Opioid Curricula: Basics of MAT

 - Basics of Medication-Assisted Treatment: What is MAT?

-- Basics of Medication-Assisted Treatment: Evidence for MAT and Combatting Symptom
+- Basics of Medication-Assisted Treatment: Evidence for MAT and Combating Symptom

 - Basics of Medication-Assisted Treatment: Best Practices for MAT